|

 you need it.
 The process for each person is unique.
 Each person has an

+individual time line.
+Allow yourself your uniqueness.
 Distinguish between depression and sadness or sorrow.
 It is natural to

 feel great sadness for your loss.
 It may come in waves or it might be